tudelft/autoGDMplus/README.md

 4) Download the necessery content:
     - From the the exchange tab in the launcher, download both the 'Industrial 3D Models Pack' and the 'USD Physics Sample Pack' by clicking 'Save as...' (right part of the green download button).
     - From the Nucleus tab in the launcher, go to `localhost/NVIDIA/Assets/Isaac/<version>/Isaac/Environments/Simple_Warehouse` and download these contents by clicking the download button in the details pane on the right.
-    - Extract these folders to `~/Omniverse_content` so that AutoGDM2 can find them.
-Another location can be specified with in the settings of AutoGDM2 if placed somewhere else.
+    - Extract these folders to `~/Omniverse_content` so that AutoGDM+ can find them.
+Another location can be specified with in the settings of AutoGDM+ if placed somewhere else.

 ### Blender
 - Download and extract the blender.zip to a location of your preference, in this case `~/Downloads/blender-<version>-linux-x64`